ihengki17/aws-flink-ml/README.md

 A primary key constraint is a hint for Flink SQL to leverage for optimizations which specifies that a column or a set of columns in a table or a view are unique and they do not contain null.
 No columns in a primary key can be nullable.
 A primary key uniquely identifies a row in a table.
 For more details please check this [link.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint)

-1. Create a new table that will store unique customers only.
+1. Create another cell by click **+** on the left of your query cell and Create a new table that will store unique customers only.
 ```sql
 CREATE TABLE shoe_customers_keyed (
   customer_id STRING,